University of Canberra Hospital

 There is no transcript available for this video.
 If you need a transcript for this video, please email DigitalMarketingTeam@canberra.edu.au

-The University of Canberra Hospital: Specialist Centre for Rehabilitation, Recovery and Research (UCH) is being constructed on the north-western corner of the University of Canberra campus as part of the ACT Government's Health Infrastructure Program.
+The University of Canberra Hospital (UCH): Specialist Centre for Rehabilitation, Recovery and Research has officially opened on the north-western corner of the University of Canberra campus as part of the ACT Government's Health Infrastructure Program.

-The 140-bed hospital, which will have an additional 75 day places and outpatient services, has been designed as the ACT's first dedicated sub-acute care facility.
-When complete, it will provide Canberrans with better access to rehabilitation, aged care and mental health services.
+The 140-bed hospital, with an additional 75 day places and outpatient services, has been designed as the ACT's first dedicated sub-acute care facility.
+It will provide Canberrans with better access to rehabilitation, aged care and mental health services.

-Operated by ACT Health, the UCH will also be a research and training facility, providing students with work-integrated learning opportunities and access to state-of-the-art educational spaces when it opens in 2018.
+Operated by ACT Health, the UCH is a research and training facility, providing students with work-integrated learning opportunities and access to state-of-the-art educational spaces.

-Planned features for the new hospital include specially designed therapy and support spaces, including gyms and a hydrotherapy pool.
+Features for the new hospital include specially designed therapy and support spaces, including gyms, hydrotherapy pool and rehabilitation garden.

-The UCH is being built by leading international construction company Multiplex.
+The UCH was constructed by leading international construction company Multiplex.
 The Sydney-based developer has significant experience in health sector construction projects, delivering the $2 billion Fiona Stanley Hospital in Perth and a $385 million clinical research and education hub at the University of Sydney's Camperdown Campus.

 Construction of the facility began in 2016.